nican0r/elasticswap-recon/ElasticSwapMath.md

 ## A complete example

-This example is to illustrate all the concepts in one series of hyptothetical(but plausible) chain of events
+This example is to illustrate all the concepts in one series of hypothetical (but plausible) chain of events

 ```
   Liquidity provider #1 provides 1000000 quoteTokens and 1000000 baseTokens.